 The simplest and most common way to use Clary Sage during labour is to put a few drops onto a dry cloth or flannel and mum will inhale the aroma when she needs it to help herself become more calm and relaxed during contractions.

-You can also add a drop of Clary Sage to the inner ankle on the labour focus points (Spleen 6 – SP6) to help stimulate the contractions and to ensure that the labour is progressing well.
+You can also add a drop of Clary Sage to the inner ankle on the labour focus points (Spleen 6 – SP6) which may help stimulate the release of oxytocin and ensure that the labour is progressing well.

 Another effective way to use Clary Sage essential oil is to put a few drops onto a couple of cotton balls and put them under your pillow.
 The aroma will eventually make its way through to your olfactory system and will have many benefits such as relaxation, reducing muscle tension, calming the nerves and increase effectiveness of contractions of the uterus.

 Massage with Clary Sage with other essential oils can also be really calming.